 Stepford Smiler: Turns out her cheerfulness masks a horrifying trauma induced by her parents' deaths during the Imperial invasion two years prior.

 Class G's 21-year-old Tank Commander and Class G's principal contact in the R&D Department.
 She was one of Leon's friends before he died.
-Harbors guilt for not being able to prevent her squad from getting killed by a 'Ghost Tank'.
+Harbors guilt for not being able to prevent a squad using one of the tanks she worked on from getting killed by a 'Ghost Tank'.

 I Choose to Stay: Long after Avan and company graduated, Lavinia stayed behind to not only research tank technology, but also service weapons and help rehabilitate Lanseal.